 A good idea only strikes you once!
-This is why I try to write it down with as much details and as fast as I can.
+This is why I try to write it down with as much detail and as fast as I can.
 Most of the time because of person’s brain activity an idea changes dramatically from the moment it comes to your mind, to the one that you need to recall it again.
 This is when a good backlog comes in handy.
-Backlog is where you can gather all of your ideas on one place.
+A backlog is where you can gather all of your ideas in one place.
 I personally use it as my idea storage place where I add all of my bright (and not so bright) sparks.
-Later in the process I run through quick evaluation and decide whether they have any value or not.
+Later in the process, I run through quick evaluation and decide whether they have any value or not.

 Lean marketing has many positive sides but the way it helps you prioritize is the one that I find most useful.
 It is really simple and intuitive – always give higher priority to the work items which generate the most value.
 The amount of value that a given item has may change because of the timing, situation, and other factors.
 The value also may be financial or non-financial.
 For example: If we had a big product release coming and had to choose between launching a new banner campaign or investing efforts in growing our social community we would choose the latter although it doesn’t have direct monetary benefits.
 The reason for making this decision is the value growing our audience will bring by generating higher reach and by that higher awareness for our new release.
 The example illustrates how timing and non-monetary value may influence our decision.

 Focus is a key ingredient of Lean and by using Kanban you can enhance it even further.
 If you have to work on two tasks and you tackle them one-by-one you will finish them way faster than if you are doing them simultaneously.
 This is why multitasking doesn’t work!
 Well in real life the picture is a bit different especially if you are dealing with people.
 There is always something more important, so in the end, you have to switch between multiple tasks but this doesn’t mean you can’t optimize the process.
 Continuous improvement.
 Remember?
 By limiting the work in progress you can easily minimize the context switching and by that finish things faster and faster.